StuartRayson/StuartRayson/README.md

 - A bit of a junk food connoisseur 🍕
 - Watching anime 🤓
 - Rowing 🚣‍♂️
-- Being a Dad to a tortoise 🐢
+- Being a Dad to my pets Kiki 🐕 and Tyrion 🐢